 How To Trade Price Action Trends In Forex – What You’ve Been Missing

-Today’s article is not going to be your typical ‘how to trade trends‘ article, where you see the perfect pullback setups, hear about ‘trading from value‘ , or ‘1, 2, 3 reversal patterns‘, or about ‘naturally occurring swing points‘.
-This often paints a one sided picture on how trends work, but really fails to give you the underlying models and mechanics to trade trends profitably.
+Today’s forex strategy article is not going to be your typical ‘how to trade trends‘ article, where you see the perfect pullback setups, hear about ‘trading from value‘ , or ‘1, 2, 3 reversal patterns‘, or about ‘naturally occurring swing points‘.
+These “How to Trade Price Action Trends” articles paint a one sided picture on how trends work, but really fails to give you the underlying models and mechanics to trade trends profitably.

 I’m guessing many of you have tried trading trends, but either;

 a) got stopped out trading the breakout, or

 b) waited for a pullback that never came as the pair falls 100’s of pips flying to your target & no profits

 c) maybe you got into the trend, only to find it to all of a sudden reverse on you

 I’m guessing it has, so I’m going to share with you what you’ve been missing regarding trends, how to understand them, and when to know what strategies to trade and what to avoid.

 The Most Critical Point to Know When Trading Trends: Learn to Identify the Type of Trend You Are In